semantic-flow/sflo/documentation/mesh-resource.node.md

 The primary constituents of a semantic mesh are **mesh nodes**.
 They are physically represented as [[mesh folders|facet.filesystem.folder]] and establish a [[namespace segments|concept.namespace.segment]].

-Mesh nodes are holonic containers that can contain other mesh nodes [[node components|resource.node-component]], distinguishing them from components which are terminal within their own scope.
+Mesh nodes are holonic containers that can contain other mesh nodes [[node components|mesh-resource.node-component]], distinguishing them from components which are terminal within their own scope.

 ## Physical Structure